evanpaliotta/Project_1/README.md

 # Project_1 Outline

-Title: What Happens to the Economy and the Market One Year After a Recession
+Title: Where We Are and Where We're Going

 Team Members:
 - Evan Paliotta